 Home equity lenders are also normally the last in line if a borrower defaults.
 After a foreclosure, the lender on the home’s primary mortgage gets paid first.
 Home equity lenders use CLTV to make sure there’s still an equity cushion, meaning the home is worth more than all the loans on it.

-What is considered a good LTV?
+What is considered a good LTV for a HELOC or home equity loan?

 A good LTV in this situation is one low enough to get the home equity loan you want.
-That may be an LTV of 50%, 60%, 70%—or a different number entirely, depending on your home’s value and how much you want to borrow.
+That could be an LTV of 50%, 60%, 70%—or a different number entirely, depending on your home’s value and how much you want to borrow.
 Any other loans you have against your home also matter, since lending decisions are ultimately based on your CLTV.

 LTV numbers aren’t really considered good or bad, though.
 Your LTV is probably going to be high when you first buy a home with a mortgage.
 As you make your home payments, LTV gradually decreases all the way down to 0% when your mortgage is paid off.

-Tips to lower CLTV before applying
+Tips to lower CLTV before applying for a home equity loan or HELOC

 If you want to lower your CLTV before applying for a loan, here are steps you can take:

-Reduce mortgage debt.
+• Reduce mortgage debt.
 Pay down your mortgage or other loans secured by your home.

-Increase your home’s value.
+• Increase your home’s value.
 Make home improvements or renovations that boost your property's market value.

-Change your borrowing plan.
+• Change your borrowing plan.
 Borrow less money.

-Give it time.
+• Give it time.
 Wait for your equity and home value to build.

 Author Information